-- (a) Complainants and Respondents in matters involving allegations of Sex-Based Misconduct and/or Title IX Sexual Harassment (as defined in Regulation UCF-5.008(5) and UCF-5.008(6)) may appeal the finding(s) and sanction(s) imposed from a student conduct formal hearing.
+- (a) Complainants and Respondents in matters involving allegations of Sex-Based Misconduct (as defined in Regulation UCF-5.008(5) may appeal the finding(s) and sanction(s) imposed from a student conduct formal hearing.
 The appeal must be made in writing to the Appellate Officer (VP of SDES or designee) within ten (10) business days after the date both the Respondent and Complainant are notified of the decision by the Director of SCAI or designee.
 The person designated to hear the appeal may not have directly participated in any other proceeding related to the charged violation.
 The appeal form can be found at https://scai.sdes.ucf.edu/student-appeal/. - (b) In cases charged under 5.008(5), Complainants and Respondents may appeal the finding and sanction(s) imposed on the basis of one or more of the following: - 1.
 Irregularities in fairness and stated procedures of the hearing that could have affected the outcome of the hearing. - 2.
 Discovery of new and significant information that could have affected the outcome of the hearing and that was not known or could not reasonably have been discovered and/or presented at the time of the initial hearing. - 3.
-The sanction(s) are extraordinarily disproportionate to the violation(s). - (c) In cases charged under 5.008(6), Complainants and Respondents may appeal the finding and sanction(s) imposed on the basis of one or more of the following: - 1.
-Procedural irregularity that materially affected the outcome of the matter (i.e., a failure to follow the University's own procedures). - 2.
-New evidence that was not reasonably available at the time the Determination of Responsibility, or dismissal was made, that could materially affect the outcome of the matter. - 3.
-The Decision-Maker(s) had a conflict of interest or bias for or against an individual party, or for or against Complainants or Respondents in general, that materially affected the outcome of the matter. - The sanction(s) are extraordinarily disproportionate to the violation(s). - (d) On the appeal form, the student must state the reason(s) for appeal, supporting facts, and the recommended solution.
-Failure to describe the nature of the information in full detail in the appeal letter will result in the denial of the appeal.

-- (e) The appellate officer shall first determine if sufficient grounds for appeal exist and then, if so, the appellate officer may: deny the appeal, thus sustaining the initial decision; alter sanction(s); or return the case for a new hearing. - (f) The appellate officer should issue a written decision to the student's appeal within twenty (20) business days of receipt of the appeal.
-The written decision shall issue to both the Complainant and the Respondent.
-Should the appellate officer require additional time for review beyond the twenty (20) business days, the appellate officer shall notify the Complainant and Respondent in writing of the need for additional time.
-Decisions of the appellate officer reflect final university action. - (g) Any decision by an Appellate Officer to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision.
+The sanction(s) are extraordinarily disproportionate to the violation(s). - (c) On the appeal form, the student must state the reason(s) for appeal, supporting facts, and the recommended solution.
+Failure to describe the nature of the information in full detail in the appeal letter will result in the denial of the appeal. - (d) The appellate officer shall first determine if sufficient grounds for appeal exist and then, if so, the appellate officer may: deny the appeal, thus sustaining the initial decision; alter sanction(s); or return the case for a new hearing. - (e) The appellate officer should issue a written decision to the student's appeal within twenty (20) business days of receipt of the appeal.
+The written decision shall be issued to both the Complainant and the Respondent.
+Should the appellate officer require additional time for review beyond twenty (20) business days, the appellate officer shall notify the Complainant and Respondent in writing of the need for additional time.
+Decisions of the appellate officer reflect final university action. - (f) Any decision by an Appellate Officer to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision.